 Every 15 minutes, somebody in Germany receives the shattering news that they have been diagnosed with blood cancer.
 Many patients are children and young people whose only chance of recovery is a stem cell donation.
-However, one in five patients does not find a donor.
+However, one in ten patients does not find a donor.
 This website provides you with a concise overview of the subject of blood cancer and stem cell donation.
 At its heart are three short videos that show clearly how registration works, what happens afterwards and how stem cells are obtained during donation.
 With your help we can defeat blood cancer!

 Information on other topics can be found in our FAQ.Visit the FAQ